Proper hand washing is the best defense against germs and sickness.

 - Witnessed a person not wash their hands after using the restroom?

-- Cringed after you saw a stranger touch or do something gross with their hands without going to a sink right after?
+- Cringed after you saw a stranger touch or do something gross with their hands without going to a sink afterward?

 You get it – hand washing is important.
 But here’s more information on why.